 - Heat wok on high and add 3 tablespoons of oil.
 Brown the chicken wings for about 2 minutes growing both sides.
 Add 3 tablespoons soy sauce and put a lid over the wings and fry for about 8 minutes.
 If wings aren't brown and crispy, turn up the heat to high and fry for an extra few minutes to crisp them up.
 Set aside.

-- Heat wok on high and add chicken thighs and cook them until they are cooked and golden brown.
-Add the cooked chicken wings and 4 cloves of garlic and quickly fry them together for 2 minutes and set aside.
+- Keep wok on high and add chicken thighs and cook them until they are cooked and golden brown.
+Add the cooked chicken wings and 4 cloves of garlic and quickly fry them together for a few minutes until cooked.
+Set aside.
 The fresh garlic will boost flavour.

-- Heat wok on high, add 1 tablespoon oil and fry Chinese Napa cabbage and cook for about 2-3 minutes until it starts to shrivel, juices are released.
+- Add 1 tablespoon oil and fry Chinese Napa cabbage and cook for about 2-3 minutes until it starts to shrivel, juices are released.
 Set aside with juices.

-- Heat wok on high, add 1 tablespoon oil and fry the green onions for 2 minutes until softened.
+- Add 1 tablespoon oil and fry the green onions for 2 minutes until softened.
 Set aside.

-- Heat wok on high, add 1 tablespoon oil and fry mushrooms.
+- Finally add 1 tablespoon oil and fry mushrooms.
 Cook until they are soft and have released juices, waiting for the liquid to start to reduce.
 Salt to taste.

-- Return the chicken meat, cabbage, and green onions to the wok with mushrooms, and stir until combined.
+- Return all the cooked ingredients to the wok and mix.
 Add extra soy sauce to taste.
-I also added an extra tablespoon of dark mushroom soy, as it gives the dish a nice colour and flavour (optional).
+I also added an extra tablespoon of dark mushroom soy, as it gives the dish a nice color and flavor.

-- Mix the corn flour with ½ cup of water so it isn't lumpy and add it to the stir fry.
+- Make a slurry with ½ cup of water and corn starch.
+Mix it in the stir fry.
 This will thicken the juices creating a sauce.
 Continue to cook for 4-5 minutes until it thickens and the starch cooks.
 Serve with rice.